(updated 06/01/2026)

 ARTICLE V STANDING COMMITTEES

 Section 1.
-The standing committees of the Association shall be the Political Outreach Committee, the Community Outreach Committee, the Internal Communications Committee, the Research and Records Committee, the Negotiations Committee, the Grievance Committee, the Member Services Committee, the Education and Training Committee, and the Audit Committee.
+The standing committees of the Association shall be the Political Outreach Committee, the Member Communications Committee, the Research and Records Committee, the Negotiations Committee, the Grievance Committee, the Member Engagement Committee, the Education and Training Committee, the Audit Committee, the Community Outreach Committee, the New Member Committee, the Social Justice Committee, and the Health and Safety Committee.

 Section 2.
 Each standing committee will select a member to act as vice-chair.
 The vice-chair shall act in the place of the chair and shall report committee actions to the chair or the Executive Board, whichever is appropriate.
 Each standing committee may form sub-committees.
 These sub-committees shall work on tasks within the charge of the standing committee.
 These sub-committees shall be composed of members of the Association and will be chaired by a member of the standing committee.